WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/README.md

 Non-trainable params: 0
 _________________________________________________________________
 ```
 As can be observed, the model is relatively simple with about 1.7 million parameters.
 Where the comment exceeds the maximum length set, it is truncated.
 Otherwise, it is padded.
-The embedding dimension was set to 32 and a batch size of 256 was chosen for training.
+The embedding dimension was set to 32 and a batch size of 256 was chosen for training, with the Adam optimizer being used to perform the weight updates.

 ### Model Losses
 To handle the skewed labels, we could apply either the Focal Loss, or to weigh the sigmoid loss to allow a higher loss to be assigned to positive labels.
 In this assignment, I applied a weight to the binary loss as it showed better results.
 The training loss using a weight of 25.0 for positive labels yields a precision of 0.0962 and a recall of 0.8473, with an accuracy of approximately 93%.
 The training progress over 25 epochs is shown in Fig. 1 below.